Chaldean Syrian Church

-The Church uses the East Syriac Rite, and employs the Divine Liturgy of Saints Addai and Mari.
+The church uses the East Syriac Rite, and employs the Divine Liturgy of Saints Addai and Mari.
 Its members constitute a traditional community among Saint Thomas Christians (also known as Nasrani), who trace their origins to the evangelistic activity of Thomas the Apostle in the 1st century.
 They are based mostly in the state of Kerala, numbering some 15,000 members in the region.

 The Chaldean Syrian Church is a modern-day continuation of the historical ecclesiastical province of India, that was active in continuity until the 16th century, as part of the ancient Church of the East.
 After the long period of internal schisms and struggles, that lasted from the end of the 16th to the beginning of the 20th century, the Church was consolidated during the tenure of Mar Abimalek Timotheus (d.
-1945), who is revered as a saint.
+1945), who is revered as a saint by the Church of the East.

 History

 Early history

 Christianity in India traditionally traces its origin to Thomas the Apostle, who is believed to have evangelized in India in the 1st century.
 Honoring that tradition, Christians in India became known as Saint Thomas Christians.
-By the 3rd century, relations between Christian communities in India and neighbouring Persian Empire were well established, thus enabling Patriarchs of Seleucia-Ctesiphon, as heads of the ancient Chaldean Syrian Church of the East, to establish their jurisdiction over India.
+By the 3rd century, relations between Christian communities in India and neighbouring Persian Empire were well established, thus enabling Patriarchs of Seleucia-Ctesiphon, as heads of the Church of the East, to establish their jurisdiction over India.
 Since the East Syriac Rite was the principal liturgical rite of the Church of the East, that rite was also used by the Christian communities of India, located mostly along the Malabar Coast.
 In the 7th century India was designated as its own ecclesiastical province, headed by metropolitan bishops.
 Throughout the entire medieval period, Metropolitans of India belonged to the ecclesiastical hierarchy of the Church of the East.

 In 1490–1491, Patriarch Shemon IV responded to the request of Christians from India, and appointed two bishops, Mar Yohannan and Mar Awgin, dispatching them to India.
 These bishops, were followed by Mar Yahballaha, Mar Dinkha and Mar Yaqobin 1503–1504.
 They were later followed by Metropolitan Abraham, who died in 1597.
 By that time, Christians of the Malabar Coast were facing new challenges, caused by the establishment of Portuguese presence in India.

 Period of internal schisms and struggles

 The arrival of Portuguese in India, and gradual establishment of their presence along the Malabar Coast, was consequently followed by the missionary activity of the Catholic Church.
-Portuguese authorities used intimidation to force local Christians into becoming Eastern Catholics, under the jurisdiction of the Roman Catholic Diocese of Goa.
-The Archbishops of Goa, backed by the Portuguese, and the Jesuites, claimed full jurisdiction over the local Christians of the Malabar Coast.
-In the process, local liturgical rite was Latinized, holy books were burned under the suspicion of Nestorianism, and connection with the Church of the East in Mesopotamia was denounced at the Synod of Diamper (1599).
+Portuguese authorities used intimidation to force local Christians into becoming Eastern Catholics, though under the jurisdiction of the Roman Catholic Diocese of Goa.
+The Archbishops of Goa, backed by the Portuguese and the Jesuites, claimed full jurisdiction over the local Christians of the Malabar Coast.
+In the process, the local liturgical rite was Latinized, holy books were burned under the suspicion of Nestorianism, and connection with the Church of the East in Mesopotamia was denounced at the Synod of Diamper (1599).